Krapp's Last Tape: Synopsis

 The curtain rises on a "late evening in the future."
 Krapp, an old man, is sitting in his den in the dark, lit by a light above his desk.
 On his desk are a tape recorder and a number of tins containing reels of recorded tape.
 He reads aloud from a ledger to find a certain tape, but the words alone are not jogging his memory.
 He takes childish pleasure in saying the word ‘spool’.

 The tape dates from the day he turned 39.
 His recorded voice says that he has just celebrated the occasion alone "at the wine house," jotting down notes in preparation for the later recording session.
 "The new light above my table is a great improvement," states the recorded Krapp, before describing how much he enjoys leaving it to wander off into the darkness so that he may return to the zone of light, identifying it with his essential self.

 The voice reports that he has just reviewed an old tape from when he was in his late twenties.
 It amuses him to comment on his impressions of what he was like in his twenties, and the 69-year-old Krapp joins in the derisory laughter.
 The young man he was back then is described as idealistic and unrealistic in his expectations.

 The voice reviews his last year, talking about sitting on a bench outside the nursing home and waiting for the news that his mother had died.
-Krapp in the current day is more interested in his younger self's use of the rather archaic word "viduity" than the reaction of the voice on the tape to their mother's death.
+Krapp in the current day is more interested in his younger self's use of the rather archaic word "viduity" (the state of being a widow) than the reaction of the voice on the tape to their mother's death.
 He stops listening to look up the word in a large dictionary.
 He returns to the tape; at the moment he learns of his mother's death, his younger self is in the process of throwing a rubber ball to a dog.
 He ends up simply leaving the ball with the dog.